HOW WE USE YOUR INFORMATION

 We might ask you to attend an interview and/or complete tests prior to interview.
 During these activities, information will be generated by you and by us and we will use this information in assessing your suitability for a role.

-If you visit Unruly UK premises, your information may be captured by access control systems or CCTV.
+If you visit Unruly or Tremor International premises, your information may be captured by access control systems or CCTV.
 These are used for security and safety purposes, not for the purpose of progressing your application.

-If your application is unsuccessful or we do not have any suitable work at the time, we’ll let you know but we might ask you if you would like us to retain your application within our talent pool so that we can proactively contact you about possible opportunities in the future.
-If you say yes, we will only keep your application for twelve months.
+If your application is unsuccessful or we do not have any suitable work at the time, we’ll let you know but we may retain your application within our talent pool for a short time so that we can contact you about future opportunities or if there are any questions about your initial application.

 2. HOW DO WE USE YOUR INFORMATION?